itelman/forum-nfactorial/README.md

 - You will be able to access the service at: http://localhost:8080

-Furthermore, the REST API (backend part) of this application can be accessed at: [https://forum-nfactorial.onrender.com](https://forum-nfactorial.onrender.com)
+Furthermore, the app can be accessed at: [https://forum-13af.up.railway.app](https://forum-13af.up.railway.app).
+The REST API (backend part) is at: [https://backend-13af.up.railway.app](https://backend-13af.up.railway.app).

 ### Tech Stack: